mejia-dev/epicodus-capstone-mvp/Timetracker.md

   * 3:30pm PST -
     * Begin working on file upload.
     * Solve file upload and rendering based off of file upload
+    * Create copy of visualizer for testing game mechanics.